Colorado-School-of-Mines-Robotics-Club/SpaceGrantEngine/README.md

 Add an entry to console_scripts for each node you want to add.
 This allows you to directly call the node from the CLI or via a launch file.

+## Running the OAK-D S2 camera

+Ensure the camera is plugged in

+Navigate to the depthai-ws directory

+If there is no dpethai-ros folder in src, then run `git submodule init`, and then `git submodule clone` (or equivalent command)

+Execute the `./install_depthai_ros.sh` script

+Whenever you open a new terminal make sure to source the setup.bash file `source depthai-ws/install/setup.bash`

+Execute: `ros2 launch depthai_examples stereo_intertial_node.launch.py extended:=True monoResolution:=400p`